amymcgovern/pyparrot/README.md

 # pyparrot
 Python interface for Parrot Drones

-This is a redesign of my [pymambo](https://github.com/amymcgovern/pymambo) repository.
-It is more general and handles both the wifi and BLE interfaces for the mambvo and also handles flying other parrot drones (tested on the Bebop 2).
+pyparrot is designed to program Parrot Mambo and Parrot Bebop 2 drones using python.
 This interface was developed to teach kids (K-12) STEM concepts (programming, math, and more) by having them program a drone to fly autonomously.
 Anyone can use it who is interested in autonomous drone programming!

+# Installation, Quick-start, Documenation, FAQs
-The majority of the documentation on installing and using the library is in the [wiki](https://github.com/amymcgovern/pyparrot/wiki)
+The majority of the documentation on installing and using the library is in the GitHub [wiki](https://github.com/amymcgovern/pyparrot/wiki)

 ## Planned updates/extensions